Skip to main content

 Some allergy medicines aren’t going to be helpful for your cold.
 But they can help you feel better when your symptoms are caused by allergies.
 These include:

-• Nasal steroid sprays: Inhaled steroid sprays work very well for controlling allergy symptoms.
+• Nasal steroid sprays: Inhaled steroid sprays work very well for managing allergy symptoms.
 Examples include fluticasone propionate (Flonase), triamcinolone (Nasacort Allergy), and mometasone (Nasonex).

-• Second-generation antihistamines: These medications can lower your allergy symptoms without making you drowsy.
+• Second-generation antihistamines: These medications can lower your allergy symptoms without making you tired.
 Examples include loratadine (Claritin), fexofenadine (Allegra), and cetirizine (Zyrtec)

 Cold medicines that probably won’t help your allergies